דלג לתוכן הראשי

 Technologies

-Longevity Technology 2026: How Wristwatches and Mirrors Know Your Biological Age
+Longevity Technology 2026: A Wristwatch That Estimates Biological Age

-The era of the "pedometer" is over.
-At CES 2026, a new generation of devices was showcased that not only measure activity but predict your biological age.
-The gap between "I am 50 years old" and "my body is 50 years old" is disappearing.
+The era of the "step watch" is over.
+At CES 2026, a new generation of devices was unveiled that not only measure activity but estimate your biological age.
+The gap between "I am 50" and "my body is 50" is narrowing.

 The longevity technology market in 2026 is booming.
 Every other day, a new product appears promising to predict, measure, or track your biological age.
 At CES 2026 in Las Vegas, the halls were filled with companies offering "longevity as a product line."
-A new study published in Nature Communications provides the scientific basis: wristwatches can essentially predict biological age with relative accuracy.
+A new study published in Nature Communications provides impressive scientific validation: A consumer wristwatch can estimate biological age with surprisingly good accuracy.
 This is what the new technology looks like and the possibilities it will open for the average older adult.

 The Big Story: Biomarker Monitoring Enters the Home

-In the past, if you wanted to measure your biological age, you would go to a lab and pay several thousand dollars.
-In 2026, you can do it in the kitchen.
+In the past, if you wanted to measure your biological age, you would go to a lab and pay hundreds to thousands of dollars.
+In 2026, some of this capability is moving to the home and the watch on your wrist.

 The new devices fall into several categories: